buttplugio/stpihkal/stpihkal/hardware/petroom.md

 --- | --- | ---
 Shock | Issues a static shock of specified strength| 0-100, high is strong Vibration | Vibrates the collar | 0-100
-Audio | Beeps | 0 ???
-Does it have an intensity?
+Audio | Beeps | 0, no effect on intensity
-Light | ??? | 0 ???
-Possibly a test function?
-The listing mentions an accessory to test the function of the collar
+Light | Lights an LED  | 0

 ## Protocol